jcsirot/JenGen/README.md

 ### Example

-Submit a manifest for a pretend "hello" command with no parameter, and get the source code as a zip archive:
+Prepare the build manifest — here a pretend "hello" command with no parameter:

 	$ echo >hello.json <<EOF
 	{